 2 Kings 13:1–13

-4Jehoahaz asked for the Lord’s mercy and the Lord responded favorably, for he saw that Israel was oppressed by the king of Syria.
-5The Lord provided a deliverer for Israel and they were freed from Syria’s power.
+4Jehoahaz asked for the Lord’s mercy, and the Lord responded favorably, for he saw that Israel was oppressed by the king of Syria.
+5The Lord provided a deliverer for Israel, and they were freed from Syria’s power.
 The Israelites once more lived in security.
 6But they did not repudiate the sinful ways of the family of Jeroboam, who encouraged Israel to sin; they continued in those sins.
 There was even an Asherah pole standing in Samaria.
-7Jehoahaz had no army left except for fifty horsemen, ten chariots, and 10,000 foot soldiers.
-The king of Syria had destroyed his troops and trampled on them like dust.
+7Jehoahaz had no army left except for 50 horsemen, 10 chariots, and 10,000 foot soldiers.
+The king of Syria had destroyed his troops and trampled on them as dust.

 As a deer longs for streams of water,